rubiefawn/remedy/docs/core.md

 The exhausted status represents severe fatigue and strain not representable through damage.

 -  An exhausted creature suffers threat on all ability rolls.

+>[!NOTE]
--  The exhausted status can be gained more than once.
+The exhausted status can be gained more than once.

 ### Frightened